A BRIEF HISTORY OF SPORT

 By Tim Lambert

 People have always played sports.
-In Ancient Egypt men and women went swimming.
-Men also enjoyed boxing, wrestling and archery.
+In Ancient Egypt people went swimming.
+They also enjoyed boxing, wrestling and archery.
 They also played a game which involved standing on a boat and trying to knock the opposing team into the water with a stick.

 The Olympic Games